 Whether you are a teaching or support staff professional, with King Alfred’s being part of the rapidly growing Vale Academy Trust, there has never been a better time to join us.
-King Alfred’s, along with five local primary schools, work together to support the educational provision of 3300 children and young people from 3 – 18.
-Larkmead Secondary School, based in Abingdon, is set to join the Trust in the New Year.
-The Trust employs nearly 500 staff and is now the largest employer in the area.
-Take a look at the short video film below to get a feel for life as a teacher or member of the support staff working at our Academy.
+King Alfred’s, along with six local primary schools and another local secondary school (Larkmead School in Abingdon), work together to support the educational provision of 4000+ children and young people from 3 – 18.
+The Trust employs 600 staff and is now the largest employer in the area.

 ANY CURRENT VACANCIES ARE LISTED BELOW

 With Trust schools working collaboratively together and supporting each other, a wealth of career development opportunities are opening-up for those that are looking to join a dynamic, aspirational and friendly team of staff.
-Moreover, as King Alfred’s Academy is a lead school in the Oxfordshire Teaching Schools Alliance, the assistance we can provide to help further the careers of both newly qualified teachers and those who are looking to move into Leadership, is second to none.
+Moreover, as King Alfred’s Academy is a member of the Oxfordshire Teaching Schools Alliance, together we can help further the careers of both newly qualified teachers and those who are looking to move into Leadership.
 One of the Assistant Head Teachers at King Alfred’s Academy is a Director of OTSA and leads on CPD for the county.

 OTSA is a partnership of nursery, primary, secondary and special schools who have a shared belief that through working collaboratively they will achieve better outcomes for the young people of Oxfordshire.
 Teachers in OTSA partner schools will have access to unrivalled opportunities for professional and career development.